ibm-cloud-docs/billing-usage/cc-working-with.md

 ## IBM Cloud and sustainability
 {: #cc-sustainability}

-As organizations and users work together to achieve better outcomes for their business and for the environment, digital technologies are a growing source of carbon emissions.
-There are four areas that are the main source for carbon emissions: data centers, big data analytics, security, and internet usage.
+As organizations and users work together to achieve better outcomes for their business and for the environment, digital technologies are a growing source of GHG emissions.
+There are four areas that are the main source for GHG emissions: data centers, big data analytics, security, and internet usage.
 For more information about sustainability, see [IT sustainability beyond the data center](https://www.ibm.com/thought-leadership/institute-business-value/report/it-sustainability){: external}.

 One use case strategy for sustainability involves ESG reporting, which uses environmental, social, and governance reporting to integrate data silos.
 For more information, explore [IBM Envizi](https://www.ibm.com/products/envizi){: external}.